gitmarek/libbitcoinrpc/doc/reference.md

 To handle bitcoin amounts correctly, it is advisable to operate internally only on satoshi units (one hunder millionth of a bitcoin), and avoid floating point arithmetic completely.
-Therefore, many functions in this library take an argument that is of the type: `satoshi_t`, defined as
+Therefore, many functions in this library take an argument that is of the type: `bitcoinrpc_satoshi_t`, defined as

 ```
     typedef unsigned long long int bitcoinrpc_satoshi_t;